 In other words, at the turn of the last century, married women who were working were viewed as spendthrifts, bad mothers or married to layabout drunks, suggesting social disapproval would be enough of a disincentive for continuing in paid employment for many married women.

 The Post Office was one of the first to put in place formal measures to prevent married women from working.
 From 1870, women were employed in a range of positions, initially as telegraphists and then in a wider range of clerical roles.
 By 1899, it was estimated that over 30,000 women were working across the Post Office, making up 20% of the total workforce.
 Of these, 1,320 were engaged in ‘higher order’ clerical work.
-However, they would all have been single: a Marriage Bar had been instituted back in 1876 and was only removed as part of the wider Civil Service reforms in 1946.
+They would all have been single: a Marriage Bar had been instituted back in 1876 and was only removed as part of the wider Civil Service reforms in 1946.
 Even in the 1950s, the Union of Post Office Workers were holding votes to force its reinstatement.

 However, the majority of formal measures to force married women out of paid employment came after the First World War, when more women had tasted economic freedom by taking on a wide range of jobs while men were away fighting.
 Post war legislative changes gave with one hand but took away with the other.
 We celebrate some women getting the vote at the start of 1918 and the opportunities in the professions opened up by the Sex Disqualification (Removal) Act of 1919, but pay less attention to the impact of Marriage Bars and the ineffectiveness of the Sex Disqualification (Removal) Act in offering recourse to married women who were dismissed from their jobs so that men returning from the battlefields could once again take on the role of primary breadwinner.